MinecraftForge/Documentation/docs/gui/screens.md

 The offset can be obtained by calling `#getBlitOffset` and set using `#setBlitOffset`.

 !!! important
     When setting the blit offset, you must reset it after rendering your object.
-Otherwise, other objects within the screen may be rendered in an incorrect layer, potentially causing graphical issues.
+Otherwise, other objects within the screen may be rendered in an incorrect layer causing graphical issues.

+## Widget

+`Widget`s are essentially objects that are rendered.
+These include screens, buttons, chat boxes, lists, etc. `Widget`s only have one method: `#render`.
+This takes in the `PoseStack` holding any prior transformations to properly render the widget, the x and y positions of the mouse scaled to the relative screen size, and the tick delta (how many ticks have passed since the last frame).

+## GuiEventListener

+Any screen rendered in Minecraft implements `GuiEventListener`. `GuiEventListener`s are responsible for handling user interaction with the screen.
+These include inputs from the mouse (movement, clicked, released, dragged, scrolled, mouseover) and keyboard (pressed, released, typed).
+Each method returns whether the associated action affected the screen successfully.
+Widgets like buttons, chat boxes, lists, etc. also implement this interface.

+### ContainerEventHandler

+Almost synonymous with `GuiEventListener`s are their subtype: `ContainerEventHandler`s.
+These are responsible for handling user interaction on screens which contain widgets, managing which is currently focused and how the associated interactions are applied. `ContainerEventHandler`s add three additional features: interactable children, dragging, and focusing.

+Event handlers held children which was used to determine the interaction order of elements.
+During the mouse event handlers (excluding dragging), the first child in the list that the mouse was over would have their logic executed.

+Dragging is implemented within `#mouseClicked` and `#mouseReleased` allowing for logic to be more precisely executed when the mouse was dragging the element.

+Focusing allowed for a specific child to be selected to execute logic.
+These included during keyboard events and when the mouse was being dragged.
+Focus of which element was typically set through `#setFocused` or, when the screen was being opened, `#setInitialFocus`.
+In addition, interactable children could be cycled through using `#changeFocus`, selecting the next child in the list, or the previous child when shift was held down.

+!!! note
+    Screens implement `ContainerEventHandler` and `GuiComponent` through `AbstractContainerEventHandler`, which adds in the setter and getter logic for dragging and focusing children.

 # TODO BELOW